 Let us consider, for example, the domain "forecasting" of a particular GDSS.
-An expert has allowed to select as keywords the terms {prediction, time, model, graphic}, but not {forecast, prediction, prognosticated}, because the latter are entailed with the same concept.
+An expert has selected as keywords the terms {prediction, time, model, graphic}, but not {forecast, prediction, prognosticated}, because the last ones are related with the same concept.

-2. The indexing weights assigned to each keyword of the domain.
-To perform this item we proposed the use of the Analytical Hierarchy Process (AHP).
+4.1.2.
+The indexing weights assigned to each keyword of the domain.
+To carry out this task we propose the use of the Analytical Hierarchy Process (AHP).

-AHP is a decision tool for dealing with complex, unstructured and multiattribute decisions, developed by Thomas L. Saaty (1980)[7].
+AHP is a decision tool for dealing with complex, unstructured and multiattribute decisions, developed by Thomas L. Saaty (1980).
 The methodology is based on the principle that for making a decision, the experience and the knowledge of people are as valuable as the used data.
 AHP offers a structure to include a classification of trials and approaches in an intuitive and consistent way.

 AHP uses pairwise comparisons of attributes in the decision making process.
 This process is called the intensity of the reasons affecting the decision.
 This comparison technique is useful in this paper to find the weight factor of each indexing terms of the domain.
-The expert assigns an importance intensity number from Table 1 that represents, in a 1-9 scale, the relative importance of each term $t_i \in K_d$ with respect to other term $t_j \in K_d$ to describe the domain.
+The expert assigns an importance intensity number from Table 1 that represents, in a 1-9 scale, the relative importance of each term $t_i \in K_d$ with respect to other term $t_i \in K_d$ to describe the domain.